glymphie/kujira/README.md

 **I advice to not dig much deeper into this issue with the default page.**

-Just implement it into your own site and don't try to get the default django page to load its css.
+Just implement your own site without inline CSS and don't try to get the default django page to load its CSS.
+It won't work.

 see:
 - https://django-csp.readthedocs.io/en/latest/index.html